CiscoSecurity/tr-05-serverless-google-chronicle/README.md

 based on `assets[].firstSeenArtifactInfo.seenTime` and `assets[].lastSeenArtifactInfo.seenTime`
 which are used as an `.observed_time.start_time` value of a `Sighting`.
-Objects from `assets[].asset` are treated as a `Target` of a `Sighting`.
+- Objects from `assets[].asset` are treated as a `Target` of a `Sighting`.

-Objects from `.assets[].firstSeenArtifactInfo.artifactIndicator`
+- Objects from `.assets[].firstSeenArtifactInfo.artifactIndicator`
 and `.assets[].firstSeenArtifactInfo.artifactIndicator`
 are used as `sighting.observables`.
 In most cases, `artifactIndicator` field holds the same value as an input parameter of investigation, but in a couple of cases it may differ:
     -  when a `subdomain` is returned as an `artifactIndicator` for a `domain` investigation an observed relation `domain->'Supra-domain_Of'->subdomain` is created.
     - when a `domain` is returned as an `artifactIndicator` for an `IP` investigation an observed relation `domain->'Resolved_To'->IP` is created.

 Each Google Chronicle `IOC details` record generates a CTIM `Indicator` entity.
-`IOC details` are provided for the following types: `domain`, `ip`, `ipv6`.
-The actual mapping here is quite straightforward.
+- The actual mapping here is quite straightforward.
 The only non-obvious piece of the mapping is the logic for inferring the actual values for the `confidence` field: the possible values of the `raw_confidence_score` field,